-With the biannual switching of the clocks (Daylight Savings Time) — and the lost sleep that follows it — you might want to stay awake long enough to read this: We’re all (well, three-fourths of us, according to a new Accountemps survey) working tired, and we could use a nap.
+With the biannual switching of the clocks (Daylight Savings Time) — and the lost sleep that follows it — you might want to stay awake long enough to read this: We’re all (well, three-fourths of us, according to an Accountemps survey) working tired, and we could use a nap.

 In my first job out of college, I worked in an iconic office building with two Victorian relics that made me laugh — a men’s smoking room and a ladies fainting room.
 I never saw a woman faint, but I did see a few of them sacked out on those sixth-floor couches.